Is Ketamine Safe?

 How Often is Ketamine Taken to Treat Depression?

 Many people believe that taking ketamine as a treatment for depression happens every day, like antidepressants.
-However, ketamine is a powerful psychoactive drug.
-It should only be given in a controlled setting by an experienced medical professional for treatment purposes.
+However, it is a powerful psychoactive drug.
+It should only be given in a controlled ketamine clinic setting by an experienced medical professional for treatment purposes.
 After each treatment, patients experience significant psychological and physiological effects and are not allowed to drive for 24 hours.

 Is Ketamine a Safe Treatment Option for Depression?